H-Wenfeng/MyRenderer/Readme.md

 ## Introductions :smiley_cat:

-This project aims to document my self-learning journey in Computer Graphics and improve it further in the future.
-One of the main goals is to ensure that all important code blocks are accompanied by detailed annotations for better understanding.
-Additionally, I will strive to add more functions and reproduce interesting papers using this renderer.
+This project aims to document my self-learning journey in Computer Graphics and further improve it in the future.
+I will try to write all the code myself and strive to accurately reproduce the equations.
+As a result, the code may have a fully-personalized style.
+One of the main objectives is to ensure that all important code blocks are accompanied by detailed annotations, providing better understanding for readers.
+Additionally, I will work towards adding more functions and reproducing interesting papers using this renderer.
 ## Features :smile_cat:
 <div align="left">
   <table rules="none">